 I learned about Molly Mutt and their innovative product months ago when I was living in Tennessee and I thought it was a great idea, but I didn’t have a dog.
 When my family and I moved back to Georgia, we moved to my mother’s home, and she does have a fine four-legged friend, her beagle, Candi.

 I love dogs as much as the next treehugger, but Candi is a shedder.
 She leaves a wake of fine white hairs everywhere she goes, no matter how often she is brushed or bathed.
-So keeping her bed clean (not to mention any other room in the house where she is allowed to roam) is more than a little bit challenging.
+So keeping her bed clean (not to mention any other room in the house where she is allowed to roam) is more than a little bit challenging even though I read this article for tips.
 She has been through at least a dozen pillows, blankets and beds in the past two years or so.
 Between the red Georgia clay that seems magnetically attracted to her paws and fur and the hair that winds up everywhere, after a while, they just weren’t salvageable.

 This is why I immediately loved the idea of Molly Mutt.
 The company makes dog bed duvet covers.
 On the surface, this may not seem very innovative, but in practice, it’s awesome!
 The duvets are designed to be stuffed with whatever you have on hand, from old pillows and blankets to clothing too dingy to donate to Goodwill.